How can I get more information on retreat logistics?

 Are your programs open to clergy and congregants?

 Yes!
 We welcome participants from across the Jewish spectrum; we tailor the teaching to participant needs.
 Both our professional and lay programs are based on the importance of practice in developing and sustaining spiritual awareness and practices.
 The key difference is that our professional programs are by admission only, and are 2 year cohorts.
-We offer a variety of open programming including weekend retreats, silent Shabbaton, contemplative trips to Alaska, and local study groups.
-For more information, please view our Finding Your Place tab .
+We offer a variety of open programming including weekend retreats, and text study groups.
+For more information, please view Our Programs page.

 Why do you include yoga as a practice?